carlasushi/palomaclay-TEA/src/week-5.md

 ## Glazes as glass

-Glazes on pottery are similar to other kinds of glass, and to understand pottery glazes.
-When thinking about glass, consider the phenomenon of melting and the tendency of matter to crystallize.
-All the materials of which the earth is formed were, at the beginning, in a vaporous or liquid state, due to the elevated temperatures of the early stages of the formation of the earth.
+Glazes on pottery are similar to other kinds of glass.
+To understand pottery glazes when thinking about glass, consider the phenomenon of melting and the tendency of matter to crystallize.
+All the materials of which the earth is formed were at the beginning, in a vaporous or liquid state.
+This was due to the elevated temperatures of the early stages of the formation of the earth.
 As the temperature dropped, the earth surface solidified or froze.

 Hot → liquid state.